The Doors (film): Historical inaccuracies

 It's not Jim Morrison.
 It's Oliver Stone in leather pants.

 — —Ray Manzarek, dismissing the film's portrayal of Morrison.

 The film is based mostly on real people and actual events, with some segments reflecting Stone's vision and dramatization of those people and events.
 For example, when Morrison is asked to change the lyric in "Light My Fire" for his appearance on The Ed Sullivan Show, he is depicted as blatantly ignoring the request, defiantly shouting "Higher!
 Yeah!" into the television camera.
 However, during the actual broadcast, Morrison simply sang the vocal with the same emphasis as on the record.
 Morrison later said the inclusion of "higher" in the live version was an accident, and that he had meant to change the lyric but was so nervous about performing on live television that he forgot.
 Conversely, Ray Manzarek said the Doors only pretended to agree to the changing of words and deliberately played the song as they always had, albeit without any added emphasis on the offending words.

 Several acts of violence portrayed in the film are disputed: Morrison is depicted as locking Pamela Courson in a closet and setting it on fire; having an argument with Courson at a Thanksgiving celebration, where they both threaten each other with a knife; and angrily throwing a television set at Manzarek for licensing the use of "Light My Fire" in a Buick television commercial.
 Even though Manzarek was frank about Morrison's tendency to go into senseless rages, participants in the film agree that none of these specific incidents occurred.
 Stone acknowledges in the DVD director's commentary that the Thanksgiving scene never actually took place, nor the scene when the band members travel to a desert where Morrison encourages them to take psychedelic drugs.

 Dialogue that took place between Morrison and Patricia Kennealy is misrepresented in scenes between Morrison and Pam Courson, with Courson speaking Kennealy's words.
 Courson is also depicted as saying hostile things to Kennealy, when by Kennealy's reports the interactions between the two women were polite.
-Kennealy is also portrayed as being the girl Morrison was with in the shower stall backstage before the December 9, 1967 New Haven concert (not 1968 as inscribed in the film), when in fact he was with a local teenage co-ed from Southern Connecticut State University.
+Kennealy is also portrayed as being the girl Morrison was with in the shower stall backstage before the December 9, 1967 New Haven concert (not 1968 as noted in the film), when in fact he was with a local teenage co-ed from Southern Connecticut State University.
 Additionally, the New Haven venue is presented in the film as an amphitheater with a large balcony and a packed audience, when in reality it was a rather decrepit, half-empty hockey rink with audience members sitting on folding wooden chairs.
 In the scene at a press conference set in New York City in 1967, when Kennealy is first introduced to Morrison, the singer is asked a question regarding "the dreadful reviews your new poetry book has got"; at that time, Morrison had not yet published any volumes of his poetry.